By Marika Sboros

 Click here to read: Is DAA really in bed with Big Food?

-In his presentation, Fettke made a point of declaring all his conflicts of interest.
+Fettke made a point of declaring all his conflicts of interest.
 Chiefly, he advocates a low-carb, healthy-fat (LCHF) lifestyle.
 It is the fruits of his research over many years into optimum nutrition to treat and prevent chronic diseases of lifestyle.
-Among these are obesity, diabetes, heart disease and even cancer.

 — Gary Fettke (@FructoseNo) August 2, 2017

 Fettke is also not against personal choice.
-“I am againts propaganda,” he said.
-He simply objects to anyone trying to impose their beliefs on him or others.
+“I am against propaganda,” he said.

 By way of example, Fettke referred to battles back home as a result of his support for LCHF.
 His own regulatory body, the Australian Health Practitioners Regulatory Agency (AHPRA) slapped a lifetime ban on him from talking about nutrition.